-MV Glen Tarsan and MV Glen Massan are traditional wooden fishing ships that have been ingeniously refurbished.
-Each accommodates a maximum of 11 travelers in 6 double cabins, despite the fact there is room for 12 passengers.
-Owners Ken Grant and Andy Thoms bought Glen Massan in 2004.
-The vessel was constructed in Baltimore (County Cork, Ireland) in 1975 and re-launched in 2007.
-Both ships are small by the standards of most cruise vessels, which is why they can sail where bigger ships cannot.
+The ship Glen Tarsan and its fleetmate Glen Massan are traditional wooden fishing boats that have been ingeniously reconstructed into cruise ships.
+Each boat accommodates maximum 11 passengers in 6 double cabins.
+Shipowners Ken Grant and Andy Thoms bought the vessel in 2004.
+It was constructed in Baltimore (County Cork, Ireland) in 1975 and re-launched (as cruise ship) in 2007.

 Both Glen Tarsan and Glen Massan have gold-painted funnels. they were built for the Irish fishing fleet by the Irish Government, but the Glen Massan ship was destined to be broken up when her present owners bought and save her from destruction.
 Then they decided to restore the vessel and transform it into mini-cruise ship.
 Glen Tarsan was introduced in 2007 after similar restoration.
 Glen Massan and Glen Tarsan offer 3- and 6-night round-trip sailings from Oban, Scotland to Argyll and the Hebrides.

-Majestic Line is a privately owned cruise line headquartered in Dunoon, Scotland.
+Majestic Line is a privately owned cruise company headquartered in Dunoon, Scotland.
 Established in 2004, it is named after fictional shipping company which features in Neil Munro's Para Handy tales.
-As of 2013, the cruise line was operating voyages out of Oban to the Islands of Clyde and Inner Hebrides.
-The company operates a fleet of two ships converted from fishing trawlers, as well as a 3rd, purpose-built vessel, which has the feel and look of “gentleman’s motor yacht” of the 1930s.
+Majestic Line operates voyages out of Oban to the Islands of Clyde and Inner Hebrides.
+The company operates a small fleet of two converted fishing trawlers, plus a 3rd, purpose-built boat looking like motor yacht from the 1930s.

 There is a truly Scottish flavour to the family-and-friends-run cruise company, which won Tourism Entrepreneur of the Year category in 2012 Highlands and Islands Tourism Awards.
 Scottish piper may pipe guests onboard Glen Massan or her sister ship Glen Tarsan, each with painted wooden hull and deckhouse that is topped by polished wooden wheelhouse.